Chinese Medicine Treatment of Feline Leukaemia (FeLV)

-I’m a cats lover and I would like to share a recent experience with you.
+I’m a cat lover and would like to share a recent experience with you.
 It is said that cats have 9 lives.
 However, my good friend owns a tomcat named Loop who, unfortunately, suffers from feline leukaemia (FeLV).
 Although he is quite young (approx.5 years old), the prognosis is poor.

 Cat leukaemia infection (FeLV)

 is a virus that spreads among felines and has possibly deadly impacts.
 FeLV is transmitted between cats by close contact, via saliva and by sharing water or food.
 In the initial stage, the disease can only be diagnosed by blood tests.
 As it progresses, it may lead to neurologic disorders, kidney failure, arthritis and even cancer.
 A cat infected with FeLV usually shows signs of lethargy, fever, weight loss, loss of appetite and depression.
 The patients are usually treated with blood transfusions, immunotherapy, chemotherapy or antiviral medications.
 Survival time depends on how the infection progresses and the cat’s immune system.

 Use of Coriolus versicolor in the treatment of FeLV

 Chinese medicine plays an important role in pet care.
 This applies to China, Japan or Israel.
 In all these countries, TCM is very widespread.
 However, in our country, vet care isn’t inclined to use alternative healing methods.